trex-paxos/trex-paxos-jvm/README.md

 The value `V` is fixed at slot `S` when a mathematical majority of nodes journal the value `V` into their log.
 No matter how many leaders attempt to assign a value to the same slot `S`, they will all assign the same `V` using different unique `N` values.
-How that works is covered in a later section.
+How that works is described below.

 We can call this steady-state galloping, as things move at top speed using a different stride pattern than when walking (or trotting).
 A leader will self-accept and transmit the message to the other two nodes in a three-node